 The ‘voie vertes’ or greenways are mostly former railways lines that have been repurposed as scenic, car-free cycle paths.
 They are wide, smooth and when there are hills, the gradients are gradual – ideal for cycle touring.
 The longest day of riding is about 36 miles, so this tour is well within the reach of anyone with a good level of fitness.

 On arrival, make your way to Rambouillet and check-in to your first hotel.
 Rambouillet is within striking distance of Paris, yet is a real breath of fresh air after the busy streets of the French capital.
 It’s surrounded by the greenery of a former royal hunting forest and has an elegant town centre and chateau to discover.

 Day 2: Rambouillet – Chartres, 31 miles/50 kms

 For your first day of cycling you’ll first head west to Epernon and then Maintenon, with its regal palace – once the home of Louis the 14th’s secret wife.
 The route continues through pleasant scenery to Chartres, your home for the night.
-Chartres is steeped in history and its old town boasts a magnificent Gothic cathedral that shouldn’t be missed.
+Chartres is steeped in history and its old town boasts a magnificent Gothic cathedral with its stained glass windows that shouldn’t be missed.